Skip to main content

 What are the limits on EMG/nerve conduction studies per session?

 Most payers follow the AANEM guidelines allowing up to 4 nerve conduction studies and EMG of related muscles per session.
 Medicare and some commercial payers have specific LCD policies limiting studies based on the clinical indication.
-We code within these limits while maximizing the studies documented.
+We code within these limits while increasing the studies documented.

 Do you handle prior authorization for neurological imaging?